umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Listview/index.md

 ### Layouts

 The list view comes with two layouts by default.
 A list and a grid view.
-These views can be disable if you are not interested in any of them.
+These views can be disabled if you are not interested in any of them.

 :::note
 A minimum of one layout needs to be enable for the list view to work.